 Just prior to urban renewal on South Second Street, a fire on 27 August 1963, destroyed a shed structure behind and attached to Tibbs Pool Hall, 218 South Second Street.
-The fire was put out, and the main building was saved.221 the city greatly and mean "only one thing: more cash customers."
-He suggested that the area from Bluegrass Garage on West Main Street to Second Street from Main to Green Streets should be included.
-He also admitted that "some demolition" would be needed in joining Constitution Square and the McDowell House as one park, and that "all new construction would be in colonial architecture design" but that the plans were only in the thinking stage at that time.222
+The fire was put out, and the main building was saved.221

 Second Street as a possible urban renewal area is first mentioned in September 1965, at a meeting of the Retail Merchants Division of the Chamber of Commerce.
-Chair Larry Boos pointed out that an additional urban renewal project would benefit
+Chair Larry Boos pointed out that an additional urban renewal project would benefit the city greatly and mean "only one thing: more cash customers."
+He suggested that the area from Bluegrass Garage on West Main Street to Second Street from Main to Green Streets should be included.
+He also admitted that "some demolition"